ashleykleynhans/vagrant-jenkins-spinnaker/README.md

 # vagrant-jenkins-spinnaker

-# NOTE: This is a work in progress, and is currently incomplete

 > Supports Spinnaker v1.27.0 and higher, and Halyard v1.45.0 and higher.
 Previous versions are not supported since their dependency packages are no longer available to download after JFrog sunset Bintray on 1st May 2021.